-Whenever I’m invited to create a character “in my own style” I’m aware that this gives me the opportunity to really push myself and go crazy with the design.
-But I also have to make sure that the concept still works as a video game character.
+Creating your own video game characters means you can push yourself and go crazy with the design idea, as long as the concept still works as a video game character.
 This means it has to be readable in its environment, the design has to support the game function of the character, and the technical artists have to be able to rebuild the design within the game’s technical restrictions.
-So I separate these stages into two distinctive steps.

 My painting process combines traditional and digital media, but my steps don’t require mastery in any of these mediums.
 They require an open mind, patience with yourself, and pushing through until you have that great idea.

 Because creating a piece of concept art involves working within limits, here’s the character brief I’ll work to: create a non-playable character (NPC) for a 3D roleplaying video game, with a merchant game function and a wicked attitude.
 And just for fun, the shape will be page-filling and the colours will be flashy.
-So get your ready and follow me!
+So get your best pencils ready and follow me.

 01. Explore sources of inspiration